“So I woke up, and the world in front of my eyes was neither heaven nor hell, it was reality.”

 Rena when seeing her past, when she saw herself manipulating her father and refusing to help her family out of selfishness.
 Well, refusing to be sacrificed, but it's a Survivor Guilt.Grown-up!Neenee bring it up again in chapter 73.

-Heroic Sacrifice: Yohei gave his Jinki core to Riku to stop him turning into a Kanshuu, turning himself into a Kanshuu in the process.
+Heroic Sacrifice: Youhei gives his Jinki core to Riku to stop him for turning into a Kanshuu, instead he is the one to turn into a Kanshuu, just like his teacher did for him before.

 Neene sacrifices herself to stop rampaging Ende.
-Made more poignant with her calling Riku a liar, while it is clear that he begin to sincerely cares for Neene, not just as Replacement Goldfish for Amane.
+Made more poignant with her calling Riku a liar, while it is clear that he had already begun to sincerely care for Neene, not just as Replacement Goldfish for Amane.

 Rena's family tried to indoctrinate Rena to do this if Julie ever went out of control.
 Rena hates them for it.